 Grid-tied Solar Power Systems

-A grid-tied solar power system with a net metering program is an excellent investment with an average rate of return around 10%.
+A grid-tied solar power system with a net metering program is a solid investment with an average rate of return around 10%.

-Saskatchewan has a 20% rebate, available until November 30, 2018, for the capital costs of a solar power system.
+Saskatchewan currently offers a 20% rebate, available until November 30, 2018, for the capital costs of a solar power system.

 How Net Metering Works